reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

       Where, a = y-intercept, b = slope of the regression line and \( \epsilon \) = error term (residuals)
       </p>
 - The y-intercept (a) is a constant and slope (b) of regression line is a regression coefficient.
+- <a href='https://reneshbedre.github.io/blog/mlr.html', blank='_target'>How to perform multiple linear regression?</a>

 ## <span style="color:#33a8ff">Linear Regression (LR) Assumptions</span>
  - Relationship between the X and Y variables should be linear